 SJI's multiple locations, wide product offering and reputation for quality and service are significant advantages.
 Through its long tradition of providing consistent high quality services, the Company has developed close relationships with the major railways and is an important supplier of treated ties to this market in Canada.
-As a result of the Company's August 2005 acquisition of the assets of Webster Wood Preserving Company, a Minnesota Limited partnership ("Webster"), followed by its April 2008 acquisition of BPB Corporation, SJI now enjoys significantly greater access to the US treated crosstie market.
-The Company supplies treated ties as a finished product to several railway companies, and to mining companies.
+As a result of the Company's August 2005 acquisition of the assets of Webster Wood Preserving Company, a Minnesota Limited partnership ("Webster"), followed by its April 2008 acquisition of BPB Corporation, SJI now enjoys significantly greater access to the US treated crosstie, switchtie and bridge material market.
+The Company supplies treated ties as a finished product to the majority of the Class 1 railroads as well as many regional and short line railroads and independent contractors.